mlab817/faqs/src/national-dairy-authority/how-will-you-help-the-local-dairy-farmers-increase-their-productivity-and-profitability.md

 ---
  title: How will you help the local dairy farmers increase their productivity and profitability?

-tags: ["help","local","dairy","farmers","increase","productivity","profitability"]

  ---

-### National Dairy Authority
+## National Dairy Authority

-## How will you help the local dairy farmers increase their productivity and profitability?
+# How will you help the local dairy farmers increase their productivity and profitability?

  - Successful dairy farmers were observed to be those who are open- minded, decisive, well-driven and resilient.
 These characteristics were both inherent and developed.
 The government has put in- place the enabling environment to help them achieve their maximum potentials in terms of productivity and profitability.